Eliot-Roxbergh/tillitis_hello/tkey_authentication.md

 # Use TKey for PAM authentication (with tkey ssh-agent)

-There's an ssh-agent app available in the [tillitis-key1-apps](https://github.com/tillitis/tillitis-key1-apps) repo.
+There is an ssh-agent app available in the [tillitis-key1-apps](https://github.com/tillitis/tillitis-key1-apps) repo.
 This enables us to use the TKey for key-based authentication over ssh.
-Moreover, by using the PAM module "[ssh-agent-auth](https://manpages.ubuntu.com/manpages/bionic/man8/pam_ssh_agent_auth.8.html)" it's possible to login to the Linux system using the TKey ssh-agent.
+Moreover, by using the PAM module "[ssh-agent-auth](https://manpages.ubuntu.com/manpages/bionic/man8/pam_ssh_agent_auth.8.html)" it is possible to login to the Linux system using the TKey ssh-agent.
 For instance, replacing passwords or as a 2FA token in conjunction with a password (or other methods).

+In this document we will: \
 First, we setup the TKey to be used for SSH connections (signing is done on TKey with its key). \
-Second, we use the same mechanism to from PAM use the TKey for authentication: replacing the need to enter a password for the `sudo` command.
+Second, we use the same mechanism to, from PAM, use the TKey for authentication: replacing the need to enter a password for the `sudo` command.

 ## 1. Use ssh TKey signing via ssh-agent